Empower is the easiest and most convenient way to track your net worth, plan for retirement, and run your day-to-day budget

 Disclosure: Accidentally Retired may receive commissions for links included in this article.
 However, we only include links to products that we believe in and utilize ourselves.
 These recommendations are not given out lightly.

-The simplest and most frequent way that I use Personal Capital is to track my net worth.
+The simplest and most frequent way that I use Empower is to track my net worth.

 Getting setup to track your net worth is very easy: